mmuratarat/mmuratarat.github.io/_pages/faq.md

 $L_{1}$ penalizes sum of absolute value of weights. $L_{1}$ has a sparse solution. $L_{1}$ has multiple solutions. $L_{1}$ has built in feature selection. $L_{1}$ is robust to outliers. $L_{1}$ generates model that are simple and interpretable but cannot learn complex patterns.

 $L_{2}$ regularization penalizes sum of square weights. $L_{2}$ has a non sparse solution. $L_{2}$ has one solution. $L_{2}$ has no feature selection. $L_{2}$ is not robust to outliers. $L_{2}$ gives better prediction when output variable is a function of all input features. $L_{2}$ regularization is able to learn complex data patterns.

+#### Why is dimension reduction important?

+Dimension reduction can allow you to:

+1. Remove collinearity from the feature space
+2. Speed up training by reducing the number of features
+3. Reduce memory usage by reducing the number of features
+4. Identifying underlying, latent, features that impact multiple featuresin the original space

+#### Why would you want to avoid dimensionality reduction techniques to transform your data before training?

+Dimension reduction can:

+1. Add extra unnecessary computation
+2. Make the model difficult to interpret if the latent features are not easy to understand
+3. Add complexity to the model pipeline
+4. Reduce predictive power of the model if too much signal is lost

 ## Deep Learning